Miltonly/Streets/Featherstone Road

 Which schools serve Featherstone Road?

-Public elementary students attend Chris Hadfield Public School, located directly on the street.
-Catholic elementary students draw to Guardian Angels Catholic Elementary School, a four-minute drive.
-Secondary Catholic catchment is St. Francis Xavier Catholic Secondary School.
+Chris Hadfield Public School is on the street itself for public elementary.
+Catholic elementary draws to Guardian Angels Catholic Elementary School, and secondary students attend St. Francis Xavier Catholic Secondary School.

 How far is Featherstone Road from Toronto?